catchorg/textflowcpp/README.md

-A simple way to wrap a string a different line lengths, optionally with indents.
+A simple way to wrap a string at different line lengths, optionally with indents.

 e.g.